pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- Single-network version of 'eng_network_wd' now has an 'a' after the version number

+- Updated 'nhm_plotter' to also plot points (probably temporarily)

 - 'SHM' script and plotter script updated and renamed to 'NHM' (Network Hybridity Metric)

 - Subfolder 'gexf/directed/' added to folder structure.